SyedAzhar2004/securestaff-pro/README.md

 ---

+## 📄 Pagination & Sorting

+This application supports **pagination and sorting** of employee records using Spring Data JPA.

+- **Pagination** helps divide large sets of employee records into manageable pages.
+- **Sorting** allows users to sort employees by specific fields like name, department, etc.

+### 🔍 How It Works

+You can pass pagination and sorting parameters directly in the URL or use the integrated UI to view sorted and paginated data.

+#### 🧪 Example API Request
+GET /employees?page=0&size=5&sort=lastName,asc

 ## License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ---

 ## Acknowledgements